Design (DES)

 DES 3835.
 Character Design.
 Units: 3

-Semester Prerequisite: DES 1100, DES 1110, DES 1125, DES 2600, DES 2005, DES 2405, enrollment preference to students in the BFA in Design or BS in Design
+Semester Prerequisite: ART 1160, DES 1100, DES 1110, DES 1125, DES 2600, DES 3800

 Application of advanced 3D design principles to character design, props, and environments targeting specific parameters, needs, and audiences.
 Emphasis on development of technical and practical skills while applying traditional principles of animation; creating the illusion of thought, emotion, and personality; movement theory; and animation timing.
-Two hours of discussion and two hours of activity.
+Two hours of discussion and three hours of activity.
 Materials fee required.

 DES 4015.
 Advertising and Promotion Design.
 Units: 3

-Semester Prerequisite: DES 1100, DES 1110, DES 1125, DES 2600, DES 2005, DES 2405, enrollment preference to students in the BFA in Design or BS in Design
+Semester Prerequisite: DES 1100, DES 1103, DES 1104, DES 1110, DES 1125, DES 2005, DES 2600

 Exploration of the history, theory, and processes involved in developing design solutions that relate to promotion and advertising.
 Students will engage in the design process that explores theories, strategies, and methodologies in promotion design such as the creation of marketing communication collateral, dimensional design projects, or the creation of digital design solutions.
 Emphasis on subject matter and processes involved in product creation that specifically address the needs of a creative brief, an intended audience, and a defined and intentional response.
-Two hours of discussion and two hours of activity.
+Two hours of discussion and three hours of activity.
 Materials fee required.

 DES 4100.
 Design Center - Collaborative Project-Based Learning.
 Units: 3